Why Do Most Men Suck In Bed?

 I’ve already established that most men suck in bed.
 This post will examine why.
 If I had to reduce my answer to one word it would be “Hollywood.”

 When it comes to sex, the movies have really screwed us up, both men and women.
-Too often, the male lead, even though up to the point that he meets the girl, has been shown to be an insensitive, boob-obsessed, sexually promiscuous, near-misogynist knows exactly what to do and does it so well that the female lead can’t help herself from loudly moaning and groaning her way through the sex scene.
+Too often, the male lead—even though up to the point that he meets the girl, has been shown to be a boob-obsessed, sexually promiscuous, insensitive near-misogynist— knows exactly what to do and does it so well that the female lead can’t help herself from loudly moaning and groaning her way through the sex scene.
 Never mind that in real life, “Researchers found that women are often quietest when they are actually receiving pleasure, like during oral sex or foreplay.
 They make the most erotic noises when sex starts feeling uncomfortable or when they get bored,”according to a CBS News report.

 Yes, the on-screen couples always have mind-boggling sex and right from the very first time (except, of course, in Woody Allen films).
 Within these unrealistic scenarios is one of the worst misrepresentations: the speed at which women on the screen get aroused.
 This brings me to the subject of foreplay.